Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/puzzle-construction/colors.md

 #### `puzzle.colors:add()`

 `puzzle.colors:add()` adds a color to the color system.
-It takes a single argument: a string (which will be the name of the color), a hyperplane (which will be the surface for the color), or a table with data about the color.
+It takes a single argument: a string (which will be the name of the color), or a table with data about the color.

 The table has the following keys:

 - `name` is an optional string, and will be the name of the color
-- `surfaces` is an optional hyperplane or sequential table of hyperplanes, and will be the surfaces of the color
+- `display` is an optional string, and will be the display name of the color
-- `default_color` is an optional string, and will be the default for the color
+- `default` is an optional string, and will be the default for the color

+Names should be short (typically 1-3 uppercase letters), but display names can be longer.

 #### `puzzle.colors:set_defaults()`